Alcohol & Other Drugs

 It can take much longer for there to be no trace of alcohol in a person’s system.
 Is there anything you can do to speed up the sobering up process?
 A cold shower?
 Cup of coffee?
 Slam down a Red Bull?
 A Macca’s run on the way home?
 The answer is NO. Yes some of these methods may make someone feel more alert due to the sugar or boost in energy as a result of eating, but the only thing that will sober a person up is TIME.

-It can be 30-60 minutes after a person has stopped drinking for the BAC to reach its highest.
+It can be more than 60 minutes after a person has stopped drinking for the BAC to reach its highest.
 If a person has eaten food, it could be even longer, as the alcohol has to work through all that food to get into the bloodstream.

-If a person has had a heavy night of drinking, it could be more than 18 hours after a person’s last drink before their back to 0.00 BAC.
+If a person has had a heavy night of drinking, it could be more than 18 hours after a person’s last drink before they’re back to 0.00 BAC.

 Unfortunately party fights and alcohol fuelled violence have made big news headlines in recent years.
 With this growing concern, what can you do as a young person to stay safe and be aware of those around you?